github/docs/content/admin/monitoring-and-managing-your-instance/configuring-clustering/configuring-high-availability-replication-for-a-cluster.md

     git config -f /data/user/common/cluster.conf cluster.redis-master-replica REPLICA-REDIS-PRIMARY-HOSTNAME
     ```

-    {% warning %}
+    > [!WARNING]

-    **Warning**: Review your cluster configuration file before proceeding.
+    > Review your cluster configuration file before proceeding.
+    >

-    * In the top-level `[cluster]` section, ensure that the values for `mysql-master-replica` and `redis-master-replica` are the correct hostnames for the replica nodes in the secondary datacenter that will serve as the MySQL and Redis primaries after a failover.
+    > * In the top-level `[cluster]` section, ensure that the values for `mysql-master-replica` and `redis-master-replica` are the correct hostnames for the replica nodes in the secondary datacenter that will serve as the MySQL and Redis primaries after a failover.
-    * In each section for an active node named <code>[cluster "ACTIVE NODE HOSTNAME"]</code>, double-check the following key-value pairs.
+    > * In each section for an active node named <code>[cluster "ACTIVE NODE HOSTNAME"]</code>, double-check the following key-value pairs.
-      * `datacenter` should match the value of `primary-datacenter` in the top-level `[cluster]` section.
+    >   * `datacenter` should match the value of `primary-datacenter` in the top-level `[cluster]` section.
-      * `consul-datacenter` should match the value of `datacenter`, which should be the same as the value for `primary-datacenter` in the top-level `[cluster]` section.
+    >   * `consul-datacenter` should match the value of `datacenter`, which should be the same as the value for `primary-datacenter` in the top-level `[cluster]` section.
-    * Ensure that for each active node, the configuration has **one** corresponding section for **one** replica node with the same roles.
+    > * Ensure that for each active node, the configuration has **one** corresponding section for **one** replica node with the same roles.
 In each section for a replica node, double-check each key-value pair.
-      * `datacenter` should match all other replica nodes.
+    >   * `datacenter` should match all other replica nodes.
-      * `consul-datacenter` should match all other replica nodes.
+    >   * `consul-datacenter` should match all other replica nodes.
-      * `hostname` should match the hostname in the section heading.
+    >   * `hostname` should match the hostname in the section heading.
-      * `ipv4` should match the node's unique, static IPv4 address.
+    >   * `ipv4` should match the node's unique, static IPv4 address.
-      * `replica` should be configured as `enabled`.
+    >   * `replica` should be configured as `enabled`.
-    * Take the opportunity to remove sections for offline nodes that are no longer in use.
+    > * Take the opportunity to remove sections for offline nodes that are no longer in use.
+    >

-    To review an example configuration, see "[Review an example configuration](#3-review-an-example-configuration)."
+    > To review an example configuration, see "[Review an example configuration](#3-review-an-example-configuration)."

-    {% endwarning %}

 1. Initialize the new cluster configuration. {% data reusables.enterprise.use-a-multiplexer %}